velartrill/velartrill.github.io/orig/spirals/prisoner-of-war/comrades.md

 "...leeches?" asks Nishvir, blinking.

-"Are you going to stand down voluntarily or do I have to ask Nishvir-*roshlas* to relieve you?"
+"Are you going to stand down voluntarily or do I have to ask Nishvir-*ravlas* to relieve you?"

 Savren hesitates, then inclines her head.
 "As you wish.
 I commit my unit to the JTF and relinquish command to Vasuen Shalsheni.
 I stand down."